+Document Responsibilities

 Project Timeline

 The following milestone charts show the overall timeline for each month and the steps required to have success in the process of creating the senior design project.
 The information on the charts is first created by each member of the group individually and then assembled into a unified schedule to ensure all parts of the project are present.
 The beginning of the first semester focuses entirely on brainstorming and research.
 The group is formed early in the semester and has the opportunity to meet several times in the first two weeks to brainstorm and compare ideas before the decision of what project to undertake is finalized.
 Once the group is committed to constructing a quad-copter, the main goals are discussed at length.
 Dr. Samuel Richie approves the initial vision, and the group must immediately begin serious research into the implementation of the idea.
 With the short schedule of the summer semester, time is of the essence.